OCAC Best Practice Initiative

 - Course will be taught online for three subsequent semesters after being certified (these do not have to be sequential semesters).
 The application will require your department chair’s confirmation of the course's future offerings.

-- Instructors who have received the Golden Paw award previously may apply with another course, but new applications will be given priority.
+- Instructors who have received the Golden Paw certification previously may apply with another course, but new applications will be given priority.